 Medicare Supplement Guaranteed Issue rights mean that insurance companies can’t turn you down for a Medicare Supplement, or Medigap, policy.
 Insurers must cover pre-existing health conditions and they can’t charge extra because of them.

 It’s important to know when Guarantee Issue rights begin.
 If you apply for Medigap without these rights, the application goes through underwriting.

-You may pay a higher premium or be recieve a denial because of your health.
+You may pay a higher premium or be receive a denial because of your health.
 This leaves you vulnerable when needing coverage most.

 Medicare Supplement Guaranteed Issue Rights

 Everyone has Medigap Protection rights for a six-month period around the time they turn 65.
 Guaranteed Issue rights are not the same as your one time Medicare Supplement Open Enrollment Period.

 If your birthday is August 3rd and the Part B effective date is August 1st, GI rights last from August 1st through the end of January.

 During this time period, you can enroll in a Medicare Supplement plan without going through medical underwriting.

 If you miss your OEP, there are some circumstances that allow you to still be given Guaranteed Issue.
 You can find detailed information on all the different types of Medicare enrollment periods here.

 As long as you are enrolled in Original Medicare Parts A and B, you can buy a Medicare Supplement.

 These plans are through private insurers who may charge different premiums for the same coverage.

 As long as you apply during your OEP, or granted a Special Enrollment Period, your given Medigap Protection rights.